How EED works

 The requirements of the Energy Efficiency Directive are wide ranging, and DfE has responsibility for implementation in Northern Ireland of those requirements within its remit.
 Other departments and bodies in Northern Ireland that share responsibility for implementation are:

-- Department of Finance and Personnel (DFP) – for the public sector
+- Department of Finance (DoF) – for the public sector

-- Department for Social Development (DSD) – for the domestic sector
+- Department for Communities (DfC) – for the domestic sector

 - Invest NI – for the industrial sector

-- Northern Ireland Authority for Utility Regulation (NIAUR)
+- Northern Ireland Authority for Utility Regulation (UR)